Khaled Mouzanar

 Khaled Mouzanar (born September 27, 1974) is a Lebanese music composer, songwriter, writer and film producer.
 He has composed music scores for several films, including After Shave, Caramel, Where Do We Go Now? and Capernaum (film).
 In 2008, he recorded Les Champs Arides, his first solo album as a singer and songwriter.
 His work is rooted in various genres, including classical, contemporary and folk music.
 His compositions are also influenced by Brazilian choro, Argentinian tango and oriental melodies.

 Career

-Mouzanar studied under Boghos Gelalian – an Armenian-Lebanese composer.
+Mouzanar studied under Armenian-Lebanese composer Boghos Gelalian.

-In the year 2000, he established – in collaboration with Zeid Hamdan – his first label ‘Mooz Records’ through which he produced the majority of Beirut's underground music scene.
+In the year 2000, he established his first label ‘Mooz Records’ through which he produced the majority of Beirut's underground music scene.
 Groups such as Soap Kills and The New Government were among these productions.

 One of his first professional experiences in cinema took place in 2005 with After Shave – a short film directed by Hany Tamba.
 The film won in France the Cesar Award for Best Short Film in 2006.

 In 2007, and while signing with the French independent record company Naïve Records, Mouzanar composed the score for Caramel – a feature film directed by Nadine Labaki whom he later married.